 Dax is a proud Zimbabwean and is currently based in the country.
 He is a program facilitator for our Southern African programs and, as such, is responsible for coordinating programs and supporting groups on the ground.
 When he is not facilitating programs, he works as a Chef for Health Kitchen Zimbabwe.
 He is passionate about community and environmental work, and is at his happiest when out in the field.

 Tafadzwa Muchopa | Quality Assurance Coordinator

 Tafadzwa was born in Zimbabwe and has lived there all her life, save for three years that she spent studying in the UK.
 She holds a BSc (Hons) Degree in Molecular Science, a Postgraduate Diploma in Public Health and Certificates in Community Development and Counseling.
-She is currently completing an Advanced Diploma in Scientific Writing and Medical Journalism.
+She also completed an Advanced Diploma in Scientific Writing and Medical Journalism.
 Tafadzwa is responsible for quality assurance at EDU Africa,

 co-ordinating health and safety protocols and ensuring general organizational materials and documentation are of a high standard.
 Her methodical approach and thoroughness are much valued in her role.
 Tafadzwa is glad to be part of a team that holistically combines education with sustainable development and empowerment.

 Ashley was born in Evander, a small mining village in Mpumalanga, South Africa, and moved to Cape Town once she finished her schooling.
 She holds Bachelors Degrees in both Theology and Psychology from the Cornerstone Institute.
 Ashley is an expert administrator, having worked in events, PR and marketing in the past.